 BUTTERNUT SQUASH SOUP

+It is like a Fall tradition to make these kinds of soups that are perfect for a brisk day.
 This is a rich-tasting soup that can feed a crowd.
 It is a very comforting, substantial and deliciously spicy soup in a completely different way.
-I am suggesting this squash soup be made with butternut squash, however, I used a different squash (Ayote squash) that we get in the tropics that is somewhat similar as we don’t get Butternut Squash here.
 This soup is actually very thick – too thick, so I usually add some water to my bowl before nuking it to enjoy.

 2 lbs 8 oz butternut squash halves, OR (1.1 kg)